mikekreeki/hash_queue/README.md

 It also features some not that fancy methods like `#size`, `#empty?` and `#clear`.

 It's also possible to bypass namespacing capabilities and use HashQueue's individual queue directly as a replacement for stdlib's Queue.
-Just initialize new queue.
+Just initialize new queue:

 ```ruby
 queue = HashQueue::Queue.new